-The relative weakness of the Canadian and UK equity markets for junior mining companies continues and although the Company has achieved some financing success, the malaise in this market sector has restricted financing opportunities.
+The relative weakness of the Canadian and UK equity markets for junior mining companies continues and the malaise in this market sector has restricted financing opportunities.

 Political Trends

 In Northern Ireland, the widely acknowledged political agreement has consolidated the positive financial effects of peace and stability in the province, but there continues a low level of activity by those not allied to the peace process.